Christianity in Korea

-The growth of both denominations was gradual before 1945.
+The growth of Christian denominations was gradual before 1945.
 In that year, approximately 2% of the population was Christian.
 Rapid growth ensued after the war, when Korea was freed from Japanese occupation by the Allies: by 1991, 18.4% of the population (8.0 million) was Protestant, and 6.7% (2.5 million) was Catholic.
 The Catholic Church has increased its membership by 70% in the ten years leading up to 2007.
+Meanwhile, Eastern Orthodoxy accounts for about 4,000 adherents in South Korea, or 0.005% of the total population.
 Numerous unorthodox sects, such as the Unification Church founded in 1954 by Sun Myung Moon, have also developed in Korea.
+As of 2024, 31% of the South Korean population is Christian.

 The influence on education has been decisive, as Christian missionaries started 293 schools and 40 universities including three of the top five academic institutions.
 Christianity was associated with more widespread education and Western modernization.
 Catholicism and Protestantism are seen as the religion of the middle class, youth, intellectuals, and urbanites, and has been central to South Korea's pursuit of modernity and westernization after the end of World War II and the liberation of Korea.
-In the early 21st century, however, the growth of Protestantism has slowed, perhaps due to scandals involving church leadership, fundamentalism and conflict among various sects.
+In the early 21st century, however, the growth of Protestantism has declined, perhaps due to scandals involving church leadership, fundamentalism, and conflict among various sects.
 Some analysts also attribute this to overly zealous missionary work.

-Meanwhile, Eastern Orthodoxy accounts for about four thousand adherents in South Korea, or 0.005% of the total population.

-As of 2010, 29% of the South Korean population is Christian.

-In 2012, the government put the number of Protestant churches at 77,000.